Tutorial

 Independent branches, just like other pipes, can end in

-s.
-By default, just like other pipes, they end inout(into(list))
+sinks orouts.
+By default, just like other pipes, they end inout(into(list)). -

 Anonymous

-to access it.
+outs, are bound to the namereturnin the returned namespace.
+Asreturnis a keyword, you will need to usegetattrto access it.
 [This is likely to change in future versions.] -

 If multiple